Trump defends Supreme Court nominee, accuser faces deadline

 Separately, a former classmate of Kavanaugh denied attending the party where the assault allegedly occurred.
 Patrick Smyth wrote to Grassley and top committee Democrat Dianne Feinstein.
 In the letter he said he did not see any “improper conduct” by Kavanaugh, a classmate at Georgetown Preparatory School, according to CNN, which obtained a copy of the letter.

-A spokesman for the police department in Montgomery County, Maryland, site of the alleged incident, said it has no investigation ongoing.
+Cristina Miranda King, who said she attended the same school as Ford, wrote on Twitter that the alleged incident “was spoken about for days afterwards in school” at the time.
+King later deleted the post and a similar one on Facebook.

+“I do not have first hand knowledge of the incident,” King, who did not respond to requests seeking comment, said in a subsequent Twitter post.
+She later deleted her account.

-Reporting by Roberta Rampton, Doina Chiacu and Lawrence Hurley; Editing by Will Dunham and Kevin Drawbaugh
+Reporting by Roberta Rampton, Doina Chiacu, Andrew Chung, and Lawrence Hurley; Editing by Will Dunham and Kevin Drawbaugh